cilium/cilium/Documentation/bpf.rst

           :ref:`gs_guide` and :ref:`arch_guide` for a higher level introduction.

-BPF is a highly flexible and efficient "virtual machine"-like construct in the Linux kernel allowing to execute bytecode at various hook points in a safe manner.
-It is used in a number of Linux kernel subsystems, most prominently networking, tracing and security (f.e. sandboxing).
+BPF is a highly flexible and efficient virtual machine-like construct in the Linux kernel allowing to execute bytecode at various hook points in a safe manner.
+It is used in a number of Linux kernel subsystems, most prominently networking, tracing and security (e.g. sandboxing).

-While BPF has existed since 1992, this document covers the extended Berkley Paket Filter (eBPF) version which has first appeared in Kernel 3.18 and obsoletes the original version which is being referred to as "classic" BPF (cBPF) these days. cBPF is known to many as being the packet filter language used by tcpdump.
+Although BPF exists since 1992, this document covers the extended Berkley Paket Filter (eBPF) version which has first appeared in Kernel 3.18 and renders the original version which is being referred to as "classic" BPF (cBPF) these days mostly obsolete. cBPF is known to many as being the packet filter language used by tcpdump.
 Nowadays, the Linux kernel runs eBPF only and loaded cBPF bytecode is transparently translated into an eBPF representation in the kernel before program execution.
 This documentation will generally refer to the term BPF unless explicit differences between eBPF and cBPF are being pointed out.

 Even though the name Berkley Packet Filter hints at a packet filtering specific purpose, the instruction set is generic and flexible enough these days that